 The secret experienced homeschoolers know

-Here’s something you won’t hear often: even experienced homeschoolers—those of us who have graduated children (I’ve graduated two!)—who have been at this homeschooling thing for several decades…
+Here’s something you won’t hear often: even experienced homeschoolers—those of us who have graduated children (I’ve graduated three!)—who have been at this homeschooling thing for several decades:

 Every experienced homeschooler I know forgot to teach stuff.
 Messed up.
 Feels like she let her kids down in some significant way.